-Prerequisite: Biology, Chemistry-Honors or Chemistry-Standard (combined B average), Physics is strongly recommended
+Prerequisite: Biology Honors or Standard, Chemistry Honors or Standard (combined B average), Physics is strongly recommended, One Science class MUST be honors.

 Advanced Biology is a course designed for students with a genuine interest in biology, especially those students considering a career in the biological sciences.
 This course will emphasize the idea of science as a process, with a goal of taking and passing the AP exam to gain college credit.
 The four Big Ideas as described in the Advanced Placement Curriculum are listed below.
 These ideas will be the focus of the class.
 Each Idea will be covered in a variety of ways incorporating a variety of biological disciplines.